 Before the time of instagram, facebook, snapchat and twitter (hello, twitter you old dragon) people used edible flowers in their meals.
+Edible flowers are such a treat!
 Obviously social media has upped the popularity on these edible beauties but they have always been there.
 Edible flowers can bring a surprising taste sensation as well as aesthetic to many everyday and fancy dishes.
-Grow them at home, purchase from a grocery store or forage put do be careful.
+Grow them at home, purchase from a grocery store or forage but do be careful.

 Now a word of caution; not all flowers are edible.
 If you are not certain about them either buy them direct from a grocery store or visit your local nursery to purchase ones you can plant in the garden.
 As well, even if you know your edible from your inedible flowers, do not eat the ones that are growing on the side of a road or trail.
 You don’t know what has been sprayed in the area (herbicides, pesticides, urine (both human and canine .. sorry) and vehicle exhaust can also affect the flowers.
 It also advised to eat only the petals and to remove the pistils and stamens before consuming and always wash them before eating.

-Here are some of my favourites, for the original post please visit here:
+Here are some of my favourite edible flowers, for the original post please visit here: